-64 Is credit for FERS benefits given for periods of leave without pay (LWOP)?
+61 Is credit for FERS benefits given for periods of leave without pay (LWOP)?

 Credit is given for up to six months of leave without pay in any calendar year.
 No deposit is required (except for periods of LWOP when military service interrupts civilian service, in which case deposit must be made in order to receive service credit.
-See #69 for details).
-If an employee is receiving benefits from the Office of Workers' Compensation Programs, credit is generally given for the entire period of compensation if he or she is carried on the agency rolls in a leave without pay status.
-Public Law 108-92 allows a 1 percent annuity enhancement for certain FERS employees receiving disability compensation from OWCP who retire after October 3, 2003.
-If the employee has at least 2 months of cumulative LWOP while receiving Workers' Compensation benefits, the enhancement is applied to the entire period while on LWOP.
+See the next section for details).
+If receiving benefits from the Office of Workers' Compensation Programs, credit is generally given for the entire period of compensation if the employee is carried on the agency rolls in a leave without pay status.
+Public Law 108-92 allows a 1% annuity enhancement for certain FERS employees who retire after October 3, 2003 and have at least 2 months of cumulative LWOP while receiving Workers' Compensation benefits.